dy/sprae/r&d.md

   + Deps can be analyzed / implemented without signals
   - Screwed up debugging / stacktrace (unless errored properly) ~+ can actually provide better trace since no internal framework stuff is shown
+    + can let means to enhance subscript's logs
   + that "unlimits" returned struct, so that any property can be added/deleted.
   - doesn't really save from `new (()=>{}).constructor` hack: we gotta substitute objects too.
   + allows easier handle of `:with="a=1,b=2,c=3"` - we just naturally get local variables without messup with global